 - The income level of the potential renters is also an important factor.

 Besides these matching requirements age bracket of the population living in the area, etc. might also influence the vacancy rate of a property.

 Vacancy Rate Formula = Vacant Units in the Building * 100 / Total Number of Units in the Building

 How to Calculate?

-- Step #1 – Find out the number of vacant units in the building.
+- Step #1 – The first thing is tofind out the number of vacant units in the building.

-- Step #3 – Finally, divide the number arrived in step 2 with the total number of units in the building.
+- Step #3 – Finally, divide the resultant by the total number of units in the building.

-Mr. Joseph is on the lookout of property and willing to rent it for a year’s timeframe.
-He found a really cozy apartment in West street, Colorado.
-While doing his research about the area and the property, he noted that the apartment which he is wanting to rent is part of 120 units in the building.
-On enquiring about any other units being available, he was informed that there is a total of 8 units that are available for a rental basis and that the rest are already occupied by people.
+Mr. Joseph is looking for a property and willing to rent it for a year.
+Finally, he found a cozy apartment on West Street, Colorado.
+While researching the area and the property, he noted that the apartment he wants to rent is part of 120 units in the building.
+On enquiring about other available units, he was informed that there were 8 units available for a rental basis and that people had already occupied the rest.

-Now based on the information given above, please calculate the vacancy rate of the building where Joseph is looking to rent an apartment.
+Based on the information above, we will calculate the vacancy rate of the building where Mr. Joseph is looking to rent an apartment.